Delft Blue Chaining Nine Patch and Pattern

 Once the third border is completed, the quilt is ready for sandwiching and quilting.
 I stipple quilted all the white areas of the quilt and left the blue areas plain.

-Use the 2 1/2″ strips to make the matching binding strips.
+Use the 2 1/2″ strips to make the matching binding strips

 Periwinkle Blues Quilt